rkchowdary99/Sales-Dashboard-Using-Excel/README.md

 Sales Performance Dashboard

-Project Description:
+### Project Description:

-This project is an Excel-based Sales Performance Dashboard designed to provide a comprehensive overview of a company's sales data.
+<h4>This project is an Excel-based Sales Performance Dashboard designed to provide a comprehensive overview of a company's sales data.
 The dashboard offers insights into various aspects of sales, including trends over time, sales by geographic region, customer segmentation, and product performance.
-It is an essential tool for understanding business performance and making data-driven decisions.
+It is an essential tool for understanding business performance and making data-driven decisions.</h4>

-Key Features:
+### Key Features:

 Sales Trends: